Kurento/kurento/source/user/installation_dev.rst

    anonymous downloads from their Maven package registry.
    More details here: https://github.community/t/download-from-github-package-registry-without-authentication/14407/111

-Then use the ``-Psnapshot`` argument in your next Maven run, to enable the new profile.
+Then use the ``-Psnapshot`` argument in your Maven commands, to enable the new profile.
 For example:

 .. code-block:: shell